Vyral/base-template/_posts/2018-07-12-a-qa-with-2-nationally-recognized-lenders.md

 While it’s true that a lot of the available products are based on standard regulations, including conventional loans backed by Fannie Mae or Freddie Mae and government loans like FHA and VA, there are a few unique programs out there.
 There are a number of profession-driven loans for people such as doctors, dentists, lawyers, teachers, police officers, and more.

-<p style="text-align: left; font-weight: bold; font-style: italic;">There is a large medical community here in the Southeast.
+<p style="text-align: left; font-weight: bold;">There is a large medical community here in the Southeast.
 How might those programs differ from the standard programs?</p>

 {% include pullquote.html %}